 Console design: C-.
-The original Genesis console's distinctive black design looked dated almost from its inception.
-The large "16 BIT" label looks cheesy, and an unnecessary headphone jack and volume control slider clutter the left side of the unit (did anyone ever use that thing?)
+The original Genesis console looked dated almost from its inception.
+The "16 BIT" label looks cheesy and an unnecessary headphone jack and volume control slider clutter the left side of the unit (did anyone ever use that thing?)
 There's also a sliding power-switch, a red power light, and a gray reset button.
-There are two easily accessible controller ports on the front, and a hidden expansion port on the right side lets you to connect the Sega CD peripheral.
-Sega later redesigned the Genesis with a more understated, smaller, symmetrical design.
-The final iteration of the console was tiny - not much bigger than a controller!

-Console durability: A-.
-Genesis consoles age well and rarely break.
-A friend once reported a broken controller port, but that's a rare exception.
+Console durability: A. Genesis consoles age well and rarely break.
+A friend once reported a broken controller port but that was a rare exception.

-Media: A. Ideal in size, Genesis cartridges are black, compact, and have a distinctive rounded-edge design.
-The front label extends over the top, where the name of the game is conveniently printed.
+Media: A. Ideal in size, Genesis cartridges are black, compact, and have a distinctive rounded design.
+The front label extends over the top where the name of the game is conveniently printed.

-Collectability: A. Due to its sizeable library and excellent packaging, the Genesis is an ideal system for collectors.
+Collectability: A+.
+Due to its sizeable library and fine packaging, the Genesis is a dream to collect for.
 Individual cartridges are inexpensive, and it's not difficult to find complete games in great condition.
 The variety of games will satisfy any taste, although shooter and sports fans will especially be drawn to the system.
-The Genesis systems themselves are also very commonplace and inexpensive.
+Genesis systems are quite commonplace and inexpensive.

-Innovations: First true 16-bit system, Activator body controller, 32X attachment, "lock-on technology" (Sonic and Knuckles only).
+Innovations: First true 16-bit system, "blast processing", activator body controller, "lock-on technology" (Sonic and Knuckles only), Sega CD/32X attachments

 Pros and Cons: